 You need to have a 2.0 GPA (Grade Point Average) or above to maintain good academic standing.
 If your GPA falls below that, you will be put on academic probation.
 If you are not satisfied with you grade, talk to your professor first.
 There may be a way to improve it.
 However, as a general rule, professors will not change a grade unless there are extenuating circumstances that merit a grade change.
 If after talking to your professor you still feel that your grades do not reflect the quality of your work, please contact the Dean of the College.

-Expectations and the syllabus
+Expectations and the Syllabus

-The syllabus will also contain:
+The syllabus should also contain:

 - A course outline